 The Jefferson Society selects new members (probationaries) at the start of each semester through an interview process.

-Interviews will be held Monday, September 2nd through Friday, September 6th.
-Times will be announced at a later date.
+Interviews will be held Monday, September 2nd through Friday, September 6th in Jefferson Hall (Hotel C West Range)

 Interviews generally last 30-45 minutes and involve discussions on topics of your choosing.
 Depending on interview volume, there may be a wait, so please bring something to keep you occupied.
 Interviewing early in the week will reduce the chances of waiting.